|Download TinyBooksPro.zip (v10.0.5)||Buy Now (Indiv. - US$ 79.)||Buy Now (Site - US$ 295.)|

 When you enter transactions (expense and income items), they appear in the Monthly Window as shown here.
 Note that each month can be associated with a particular (user-configurable) color.
 Also, every time you enter a new transaction, important totals are immediately displayed at the bottom of the window in the "OnTheFly Totals" section of the window.

 If you move around from month to month (using the arrow keys), you'll see that each month can have a user-configurable color associated with that month.
-Here's the default colors....
+You can utilize the default colors as shown here, or you can modify them as desired.
+You can use colors to help visually differentiate documents for different companies, or different years, etc.

 The Accounts Dialog shows you all of your accounts, and the totals for each account for the current month and the totals to date (meaning from the beginning of the year through the current month).
 Also displayed are the percentages that each account represents, compared to the applicable subtotal of that particular type of account.
 This dialog is also used to add, modify or delete accounts to suit your own business (or family) needs.